barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 [PSD2's][70] and [OpenBanking's][71] main motivations were to
 * foster innovation in the financial sector, and
-* put customer in control of their own financial information.
+* put customers in control of their own financial information.

 As is natural with businesses of all kinds, retail banks had created [walled gardens][72].
-Tearing down the walls and allowing customers to access their financial information through other players would increase competition.
+Tearing down the walls and allowing customers to access their financial information through other players would naturally increase competition.

 However, it is not just that.
 The main motivation for this re-think was the [financial crisis of 2008][73].
 A large number of [banks in Europe][74] had to be bailed out as they posed a [systemic risk][75].
 PSD2 / OpenBanking is a way of [disintermediating][76] the banks out through technology.
-Additional providers will be able to create value-added services, allowing customers to move funds around without realising.
+Additional providers will be able to create value-added services, allowing customers to move funds around almost without realising.
 Banks would be slowly [commoditized][77] through market forces and fewer of them would be "too big to fail".

 That was in theory.